What Is Wankel Engine? | How does a Rotary Engine work?

 • A Wankel rotary engine has a higher rpm ratio as compared to a reciprocating engine.

-• These engines are quite than piston engines.
+• They are less expensive than reciprocating engines.

 Disadvantages of Wankel Engines

-• Lifting of the Apex seal: Centrifugal force forces the apex seal on the engine surface of the bodies to create a firm seal.
-In the light-load activity, gaps between apex seal and housing may develop in the event of centrifugal force and gas pressure imbalances.
+• Centrifugal force forces the apex seal on the engine surface of the bodies to create a firm seal.
+In the light-load activity, gaps between the apex seal and housing may develop in the event of centrifugal force and gas pressure imbalances.

 • The air-fuel mixture can’t be pre-stored because this engine has no inlet port.

-• These engines require a complex fuel injection technology.
+• These engines have complex fuel injection technology.

 • These engines have a low compression ratio.
 Due to this reason, they have low fuel economy and thermal efficiency.